plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 Shows the most viewed pages of your site.
 On many websites, the home page is not necessarily the most visited and the popular page.
 Knowing the pages that people visit the most is useful in many ways.

+### Understanding the interest around your product's benefits

 For instance, we've published different product pages that explain in detail how Plausible Analytics is built around use-cases where we believe Google Analytics is not the ideal solution for some website owners.
 These are things such as website speed, simplicity and privacy regulations.
 We can now look into our stats to see which of these "benefits" is most interesting to the visitors of our site.

+### Analyzing your content marketing efforts

 Top pages is also one of the main metrics for your content marketing efforts.
 It takes a lot of time and effort to produce a blog post so knowing which blog posts have had a bigger impact than others is an insightful stat.
 It can help you decide which topics to explore even further.

+### Analyzing in-product usage and retention

 Top pages report can also help analyze your in-product usage in terms of activation and retention.
 We don't do any in-depth analysis of our product usage such as screen recordings but we do keep an eye on the aggregate usage of specific pages: